Howdy Doody: Human characters

-The characters inhabited the fictional town of Doodyville.
+The characters inhabit the fictional town of Doodyville.
 Several characters (including Ugly Sam, the world's worst wrestler, and Pierre the Chef) were played by comedian Dayton Allen, who would become a cast regular on NBC's prime time The Steve Allen Show.

 The Howdy show's non-televised rehearsals were renowned for including considerable double-entendre dialogue between the cast members (particularly the witty Allen) and the puppet characters.
 Corny Cobb was played by "Nick" Nicholson in 1952, by puppeteer Rufus Rose in 1953 and 1954 while Nicholson assumed the role of Clarabell, and again by Nicholson from early 1955 until the end of the show.

 Clarabell was first played by Bob Keeshan (who also played Chief Featherman).
 He continued in that role until December 1952 when he, Allen, puppeteer Rhoda Mann, and LeCornec left the show over a salary dispute.
-The role of Clarabell then was taken by Nicholson, who played it for about 22 months.
+The role of Clarabell was then taken by Nicholson, who played it for about 22 months.
 In January 1955, the role was turned over to Anderson who kept it until the series ended and for all subsequent revivals and specials, while Nicholson took on the role of J. Cornelius "Corny" Cobb.
 Each of the cast members also played other roles as required.

 At the end of the final episode, telecast on September 24, 1960, Clarabell broke his series-long silence to say the final words of the final broadcast: "Goodbye, kids."